-- 1. Performance Support Systems - a.
-Training Performance Support System (TPSS) modules are constructed to be training events: students who match the target audience are assigned in TMS and take the course.
-Courses may be structured to be taken individually and/or part of group during an Instructor-led Webbased Training (IWT) Session.
-Courses are designed to support both initial training for a job position and for advanced training for journeylevel students.
-Valid and reliable pre-tests and post-tests are always available to allow measurement of skill acquisition for each student.
-Additionally, pre-tests can be utilized to measure current knowledge, as a passing score on a pre-test allows a student to "test out" of the course.
+e.
+Training Performance Support System (TPSS)

+TPSS modules are constructed to be training events: students who match the target audience are assigned in TMS and take the course.
+Courses may be structured to be taken individually and/or part of group during an Instructor-led Web-based Training (IWT) session.
+Courses are designed to support both initial training for a job position and for advanced training for journey-level students.
+Valid and reliable pre-tests and post-tests are available to allow measurement of skill acquisition for each student.
+Additionally, pre-tests can be utilized to measure current knowledge, as a passing score on a pre-test often allows a student to "test out" of the course.
+The TPSSs are located in TMS.